ceph/ceph/doc/releases/quincy.rst

      ceph health mute OSD_FILESTORE

 #.
 If you are upgrading from Mimic, or did not already do so when you
-   upgraded to Nautilus, we recommened you enable the new :ref:`v2 network protocol <msgr2>`, issue the following command::
+   upgraded to Nautilus, we recommend you enable the new :ref:`v2 network protocol <msgr2>`, issue the following command::

      ceph mon enable-msgr2